patocallaghan/actions-converter/transforms/actions-hash/README.md

 ## Usage

 ```
-npx actions-converter actions-hash path/of/files/ or/some**/*glob.js
+npx component-tweaks actions-hash path/of/files/ or/some**/*glob.js

 # or

-yarn global add actions-converter
+yarn global add component-tweaks
-actions-converter actions-hash path/of/files/ or/some**/*glob.js
+component-tweaks actions-hash path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage